OUR TOWN Award Administration

-Grantees are expected to carry out a project that is consistent with the proposal that was approved for funding by the National Endowment for the Arts.
+Grantees are expected to carry out a project that is consistent with the proposal that was approved for NEA funding.
 If changes in the project are required, the grantee must submit a request with justification for the change(s) through a proper REACH account for the award for review by the Office of Grants Management.
 Approval is not guaranteed.
-Detailed information is included the National Endowment for the Arts General Terms & Conditions.
+Detailed information is included in the NEA’s General Terms & Conditions for grants to organizations.

 Project Reporting and Evaluation

-Grantees must clearly acknowledge support from the National Endowment for the Arts in their programs and related promotional material including publications and websites.
+Grantees must clearly acknowledge support from the NEA in their programs and related promotional material including publications and websites.
 Additional acknowledgment requirements may be provided later.

-Beyond the reporting requirements for all grantees, selected Our Town grantees may be asked to assist in the collection of additional information that can help the National Endowment for the Arts determine the degree to which agency objectives were achieved.
+Beyond the reporting requirements for all grantees, selected Our Town grantees may be asked to assist in the collection of additional information that can help the NEA determine the degree to which agency objectives were achieved.
 For example, Our Town grantees may be asked to participate in surveys or interviews, and/or may be asked to assist in publicizing and promoting these data collection efforts.
 You may be contacted to provide evidence of project accomplishments including, but not limited to, work samples, community action plans, cultural asset studies, programs, reviews, relevant news clippings, and playbills.
-Remember that you are required to maintain project documentation for three years following submission of your final report.
+Remember that you are required to maintain project documentation, including documentation of project expenditures, for three years following submission of your final report.